jbw3/assembler/README.md

 ## Adding an Instruction Set

 An example instruction set file is in the doc directory.
-An instruction set can be added by simply adding its .cpp file to the makefile, so it is compiled into the assembler.
+An instruction set may be added by simply adding its .cpp file to the makefile to compile it into the assembler.